performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PCP Environment Variables
 -------------------------

-PCPenvironment variablesenvironment variables${PCP_DIR}/etc/pcp.conf
+When you are using PCP tools
-file/etc/pcp.env filepmGetConfig functionWhen you are using PCP tools and utilities and are calling PCP library functions, a standard set of defined environment variables are available in the ``${PCP_DIR}/etc/pcp.conf`` file.
+and utilities and are calling PCP library functions, a standard set of defined environment variables are available in the ``${PCP_DIR}/etc/pcp.conf`` file.
 These variables are generally used to